 Band of Brothers

 During WWII my father crossed paths with the Company E mentioned in “Band of Brothers” while liberating the Dachau Concentration Camp.

-My father’s story was originally told in part on HBO’s website during the 2001 premier, regarding the episode entitled “Why We Fight” on the liberation of Dachau and its many subcamps.
+My father’s story was originally told in part on HBO’s website during the 2001 premiere (via Internet Archive,) regarding the episode entitled “Why We Fight” on the liberation of Dachau and its many subcamps.

-At the end of the tour, when I stood before this plaque attached to the tunnel leading up to the gate shown above, even with the school children running around playing in the yard on their field trip day, I wept as I considered the bravery of my father’s group, Rainbow Division, one of three divisions that liberated the camp.
-I tell the story of the history of Dachau in my 3-part series written upon the 70th anniversary of its liberation here.
+At the end of my tour of Dachau, when I stood before this plaque attached to the tunnel leading up to the gate shown above.
+Even with the school children running around playing in the yard on their field trip day, I wept as I considered the bravery of my father’s group, Rainbow Division, one of three divisions that liberated the camp.
+I tell the story of the history of Dachau in my 4-part series written upon the 70th anniversary of its liberation here.

 A person who remembers the past can be grateful for the freedoms that were purchased at great cost by those who went before them.
 They can memorialize those who fought and died, they can honor those against whom horrors were committed.
 A person without this sense of history is a severed person, self-referential, cut off from the past.